Grace Methodist Episcopal Church

 The church served as an anchor and stabilizing force in Lincoln until 1942.
 In the early forties, then-Reverend Otis Jasper was encouraged by his church District Superintendent to have the Lincoln Church move to Purcellville where most of the congregation resided.

-In 2002, the Lincoln Preservation Foundation, along with the nine trustees of the Grace Church, united in an ambitious undertaking: to rescue and restore the abandoned building and tell its story.
+In 2002, the Lincoln Preservation Foundation, along with the then-trustees of the Grace Church, united in an ambitious undertaking: to rescue and restore the abandoned building and tell its story.
 With this goal in mind, the Lincoln Preservation Foundation found itself swept up in a project we originally called "Saving Grace.”
 Today we call it the Grace Heritage Site Project.

 The Grace Heritage Site Project, in a nutshell, strives to restore the building and grounds and allow it to stand as a symbol of the African American story.
 Exhibits will highlight the role of local African Americans, with special recognition given to veterans who once served, but were disregarded because of their race.
 The sanctuary will return to its original glory, and be available for meetings and community events.
 The Grace Heritage Site will enjoy visitors coming to Lincoln as part of an established Underground Railroad driving tour.
 You can read more about it here.